-Laura McElroy has dealt with almost every imaginable news story in her 30 years of work as an award-winning journalist, the communications director of a large urban police department, and as a communication strategist.
-She has guided government agencies and large companies during high profile crises and managed large-scale events.
+Laura McElroy has dealt with almost every imaginable news story in her 33 years of work as an award-winning journalist, the communications director of the Tampa Police Department, and a communication strategist.
+She has guided government agencies and large companies during high-profile crises and managed large-scale events.
 This media veteran led the joint information centers for a Republican National Convention, multiple hurricanes, and Super Bowl XLIII.
 She has helped leaders effectively manage worst-case incidents, including racially tense officer-involved shootings, a statewide manhunt for a cop killer, political protests, a sex scandal at a public agency, negligent death cases, a murder-suicide at a large hospital, the death of a child in protective service care, officers involved in criminal activity, and many more.
-As the Principal Consultant of The McElroy Media Group, Laura addresses every aspect of a crisis, from strategizing how best to represent the organization in the media and social media, to addressing both internal audiences and key stakeholders, all while minimizing the impact on operations.
+As the Principal Consultant of The McElroy Media Group, Laura addresses every aspect of a crisis, from strategizing how best to represent the organization in the media and social media, to address both internal audiences and key stakeholders, all while minimizing the impact on operations.

 As a communication strategist, Laura has conducted media training for national franchise owners and helped local businesses generate news stories about their operations and grow their digital footprint via social media training.
 Her 16 years of experience working in broadcast news gave her, a clear understanding of the media and its daily objectives.
 As a reporter and anchor, she won local, state and national awards.
 During her 11 years as the Tampa Police Department’s Communications Director, Laura helped the agency navigate innumerable crises, all while strengthening its community relationships.
 By establishing new levels of transparency and accountability, she improved public trust in the department that resulted in extensive positive news coverage and helped mitigate controversial issues.
 In this role, she developed excellent working relationships with all Tampa media outlets and created new partnerships with activists, community groups, and business leaders.